Power generation and combined heat and power for the automotive industry.

 INNIO at your service

 You operate your equipment around the clock and around the world, and our Remote Monitoring & Diagnostic (RM&D) technology cuts costs and boosts equipment availability with immediate intervention whenever and wherever you need our help.
 Our versatile service agreements can be tailored to your needs.
-And when your Jenbacher engine reaches the end of its life cycle, we can replace it onsite with a new or overhauled engine or gas turbine, or repower your asset with an original INNIO unit.
+And when your Jenbacher engine reaches the end of its life cycle, we can replace it onsite with a new or overhauled engine, or repower your asset with an original INNIO unit.
 Explore our full portfolio and contact us today to learn how we can help your plant.

 DID YOU KNOW?